astridx/meinblog/content/posts/joomla/24joomla-layout.en.md

 ## Step by step

 We already use layouts.
-The Empty State Layout (`administrator/components/com_foos/tmpl/foos/emptystate.php`)[https://github.com/astridx/boilerplate/blob/t6b/src/administrator/components/com_foos/tmpl/foos/emptystate.php] is an example.
+The empty state Layout (`administrator/components/com_foos/tmpl/foos/emptystate.php`)[^https://github.com/astridx/boilerplate/blob/t6b/src/administrator/components/com_foos/tmpl/foos/emptystate.php] is an example.
 This part of the text is about looking at all the steps to integrate a layout as a whole.

 ### New files